blaisejarrett/Honda-Gen-PGM-FI-Protocol/README.md

 This project's goal is to understand the Honda EU7000IS "DLC" "Data Link Connector".
 The DLC connector is used for diagnostics with Honda's "Dr.H" Diagnostics tool.

-Using Honda's Diagnostics tool it enables you to query the Generators Serial Number and stream real time sensors for the following
+Using Honda's Diagnostics tool enables you to query the Generators Serial Number and stream real time sensors for the following
 * Engine Run Time
 * Engine Speed